 Full 3D image-registration or quasi-landmark mapping provides a solution to the problem of automatic landmarking that does not rely on ad hoc heuristics and is applicable to 3D images.
 A 3D image is derived from several three-dimensional photographs taken simultaneously.
-Each camera, positioned around the subject project identical arrays of black and white speckles onto the facial surface.
+Each camera, positioned around the subject projects identical arrays of black and white speckles onto the facial surface.
 From the positional differences in corresponding speckles in the separate 2D images, it is possible to reconstruct the three-dimensional location of each point as it lands on the subject.
 This is similar to the way in which the brain can construct a perception of depth from two images, taken from different angles in a three-dimensional movie.
 These points comprise a three-dimensional point-cloud.
 That is each point has an x, y and z co-ordinate (i.e. a position in three-dimensional space).
 Simple triangulation of the points is then performed to join the points closest to each other.
 This defines a representation of the three-dimensional surface as an irregular polygon with triangular facets, referred to as a “mesh” (see Figure 2.3).
 The points are referred to as “nodes” or “vertices”.
 Each vertex has a number associated with it in the image file, but these do not bear any reliable relationship to the anatomy of the surface.
 E.g. vertex 400 could be the tip of the nose in one image and somewhere on the cheek in another.